annanay25/annanay25.github.io/_posts/2024-02-16-navigating-development-in-a-hyper-growth-startup-pt-2.md

 ![Grafana Labs Monaco Offsite 2023](../../images/grafana_labs_monaco_offsite.png)

-_Grafana Labs Monaco Offsite 2023_.
+_All-hands pic from Grafana Labs Monaco Offsite 2023_.

 ### Invest in culture
 Take care of your employees and your employees will take care of you.
 [We got named in the inc42 best places to work in 2021 and 2023](https://grafana.com/blog/2023/05/09/grafana-labs-named-to-the-inc.-best-workplaces-2023-list/).